yuri-pechatnov/caos/extra-c-basics/README.md

            tively less than, equal to, or greater than the second.
 If two members compare as equal, their order in the sorted array is undefined.

-           The qsort_r() function is identical to qsort() except that the compari‐ son function compar takes a third argument.
-A pointer is passed to the comparison function via arg.
+           The qqssoorrtt__rr() function is identical to qqssoorrtt() except that the compari‐ son function _c_o_m_p_a_r takes a third argument.
+A pointer is passed to the comparison function via _a_r_g.
 In this way, the comparison function does not need to use global variables to pass through  arbitrary  arguments, and is therefore reentrant and safe to use in threads.

-    RETURN VALUE
+    RREETTUURRNN VVAALLUUEE
-           The qsort() and qsort_r() functions return no value.
+           The qqssoorrtt() and qqssoorrtt__rr() functions return no value.

-    VERSIONS
+    VVEERRSSIIOONNSS
-           qsort_r() was added to glibc in version 2.8.
+           qqssoorrtt__rr() was added to glibc in version 2.8.

-    ATTRIBUTES
+    AATTTTRRIIBBUUTTEESS
-           For  an  explanation  of  the  terms  used  in  this  section,  see at‐ tributes(7).
+           For  an  explanation  of  the  terms  used  in  this  section,  see aatt‐‐ ttrriibbuutteess(7).

            ┌───────────────────┬───────────────┬─────────┐
-           │Interface          │ Attribute     │ Value   │
+           │IInntteerrffaaccee          │ AAttttrriibbuuttee     │ VVaalluuee   │
            ├───────────────────┼───────────────┼─────────┤
-           │qsort(), qsort_r() │ Thread safety │ MT-Safe │
+           │qqssoorrtt(), qqssoorrtt__rr() │ Thread safety │ MT-Safe │
            └───────────────────┴───────────────┴─────────┘

-    CONFORMING TO
+    CCOONNFFOORRMMIINNGG TTOO
-           qsort(): POSIX.1-2001, POSIX.1-2008, C89, C99, SVr4, 4.3BSD.
+           qqssoorrtt(): POSIX.1-2001, POSIX.1-2008, C89, C99, SVr4, 4.3BSD.

-    NOTES
+    NNOOTTEESS
-           To compare C strings, the comparison function can  call  strcmp(3),  as shown in the example below.
+           To compare C strings, the comparison function can  call  ssttrrccmmpp(3),  as shown in the example below.

-    EXAMPLE
+    EEXXAAMMPPLLEE
-           For one example of use, see the example under bsearch(3).
+           For one example of use, see the example under bbsseeaarrcchh(3).

            Another example is the following program, which sorts the strings given in its command-line arguments: